skaluzka/makbet/README.rst

-The most sophisticated profiling target (named ``.show-merged-csv-profiles``) will merge all the contents of generated **csv** profiling files and display it as single listing on the console:
+The most sophisticated profiling target (named ``.show-merged-csv-profiles``) will merge all the contents of generated **csv** profiling files and display it as a single listing on the console:

 ::